-You can apply to be added or deleted at any time of the year as we can make daily changes to the Register of Electors which take effect on the first day of every month between December and September.
-You will need to ensure your application form is with us by the monthly deadline (see table on the back of the application form).
+You can apply to be added or deleted at any time of the year as we make monthly changes to the Register of Electors.
+Changes take effect on the first day of every month between December and September.
+You will need to ensure your application form is with us by the monthly deadline.

 Removing names from the register of electors

-We can only remove names from the register of electors when:
+We can only remove your name from the register of electors when:

-We cannot remove the names of people who lived in your house before you at any other time of the year.
+If you want the names of people who lived in your house before you removed from the reigster, please contact us.

 Checking and viewing the register of electors

 You can check to see if you are on the register of electors by phoning us.
-You can also view the register at our main reception desk in High Wycombe, or at either of our two area offices in Marlow and Princes Risborough.
+You can also view the register at our main reception desk in High Wycombe.
 We do not publish the register anywhere else.

 If you come in to view the register of electors, you can only search by address.
 You cannot search by name as the register is in street order within district wards.
-If you ring us, we can only confirm whether or not a person is registered at a particular address.
+If you ring us, we can only confirm whether or not you are registered at a particular address.